AndreasHeger/CGATReport/doc/GalleryStatus.rst

    A simple status report

-A tracker for status reports need to be derived from :class:`SphinxReport.Tracker.Status`.
+A tracker for status reports need to be derived from :class:`CGATReport.Tracker.Status`.
 Each test is implemented as a method in the tracker starting with the prefix ``test``.
 The test method should return a tuple of ``status,information``.
 The example below defines two tests::